polterguy/magic.node/README.md

     here!"
 ```

-Escape characters are supported for both single quote strings, and double quote strings, the same way they
+Escape characters are supported for both single quote and double quote strings the same way they
 are supported in C#, allowing you to use e.g. `\r\n` etc.

 ## Lambda expressions

-Lambda expressions are kind of like XPath expressions, except (of course), they will references nodes
+Lambda expressions are kind of like XPath expressions, except they will references nodes
-in your Node graph object, instead of XML nodes.
+in your Node graph object instead of XML nodes.
 Below is an example to give you an idea.

 ```
 .foo:hello world